 3) Purpose: Olive Egger Rooster Vs Hen

-Olive Egger rooster and hens have different purposes, depending on the needs of the chicken keeper.
+Olive Egger rooster and hens have different purposes, depending on the needs of the chicken keeper or what they want from them;

 Olive Egger Roosters:

-- Protection: Roosters are known for their protective nature.
-They often act as guardians for their flocks, keeping a watchful eye out for predators.
+1. Protection: Roosters are known for their protective nature.
+They act as guardians by protecting their flocks from predators.

 Olive Egger Hens:

-- Egg production: Hens are the primary egg producers in a flock.
-Olive Egger hens lay beautiful olive-colored eggs, as well as blue and brown eggs, depending on their genetics.
+1. Egg production: Hens are the primary egg producers in a flock.

 4) Egg Production: Olive Egger Rooster Vs Hen